AdobeDocs/campaign-classic.en/help/delivery/using/configuring-the-mobile-application-android.md

 ---
-title: Configuring the mobile application in Adobe Campaign
+title: Configuring the Android mobile application in Adobe Campaign
-seo-title: Configuring the mobile application in Adobe Campaign
-description: Configuring the mobile application in Adobe Campaign
+description: Learn how to set up your mobile application for Android
-seo-description:
 page-status-flag: never-activated
 uuid: aff1a4a0-34e7-4ce0-9eb3-30a8de1380f2
 contentOwner: sauviat